Filing of Income Tax Returns

 - Where the assessee is a company the 30th day of November of the assessment year

-- Where the assessee is a person, other than a company :-
+- Where the assessee is a person, other than a company:-

-o where the total income includes any income from the business or profession, not being a case falling under sub clause (i), the 31st day of August for the assessment year
+o Where the total income includes any income from the business or profession, not being a case falling under sub-clause (i), the 31st day of August for the assessment year

-o in any other case, 30th day of June of the assessment year
+o In any other case, 30th day of June of the assessment year

-The requirements of Income-tax Act making it obligatory for the assessee to file a return of his total income apply equally even in cases where the assessee has incurred a loss under the head 'profit and gains from business and profession' or under the head 'capital gains' or maintenance of race horses.
+The requirements of Income-tax Act making it obligatory for the assessee to file a return of his total income apply equally even in cases where the assessee has incurred a loss under the head profit and gains from business and profession' or under the head 'capital gains' or maintenance of race horses.
 Unless the assessee files a return of loss in the manner and within the same time limits as required for a return of income or by the 31st day of July of the assessment relevant to the previous year during which the loss was sustained, the assessee would not be entitled to carry forward the loss for being set off against income in the subsequent year.

 Any person who has not filed the return within the time allowed may be file a belated return at any time before the expiry of one year from the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.
-However, in case of returns relating to assessment year 1988-89 or any other assessment year, the period allowable is two years.
+However, in case of returns relating to the assessment year 1988-89 or any other assessment year, the period allowable is two years.

 An assessee who is required to file a return of income is entitled to revise the return of income originally filed by him to make such amendments, additions or changes as may be found necessary by him.
 Such a revised return may be filed by the assessee at any time before the assessment is made.
 There is no limit under the income tax Act in respect of the number of time for which the return of income may be revised by the assessee.
-However, if a person deliberately files a false return he will be liable to be imprisoned under section 277 and the offence will not be condoned by filing a revised return.
+However, if a person deliberately files a false return he will be liable to be imprisoned under section 277 and the offense will not be condoned by filing a revised return.

 Where the return relates to assessment year 1988-89 or any earlier assessment year, the period of limitation is two years from the end of the relevant assessment year.

 If the assessing officer considers that the return of income furnished by the assessee is defective, he may intimate the defect to the assessee and give him an opportunity to rectify the defect within 15 days from the date of such intimation or within such further period as may be allowed by the assessing officer on the request of the assessee.
-If the assessee fails to rectify the defect within the aforesaid period, the return shall be deemed invalid and further it shall be deemed that the assessee had failed to furnish the return.
+If the assessee fails to rectify the defect within the period above, the return shall be deemed invalid and further it shall be deemed that the assessee had failed to furnish the return.
 However, where the assessee is made the assessment officer may condone the delay and treat the return as a valid return.